 The year 1937 saw tragedy strike Maple Grove with the burning of the little white church.
 The site of the fire was cleared and construction began on what is the current brick church, completed in 1938, at a cost of $8,200.
 Maple Grove changed little until 1964 when an educational/fellowship building was completed.
 The front entrance of the church underwent extensive renovation in 1980, with the handicap-access ramp added and dedicated to the 120th Homecoming Celebration in 1985.
 In 1993 the Fellowship Hall became a meeting site for several local chapters of Alcoholics Anonymous and Gamblers Anonymous and remains so today for Alcoholics Anonymous.

-In 1995 the church steeple, originally planned for completion in 1940, was finally erected and was dedicated to the 130th Anniversary celebration.
+In 1995, the church steeple, originally planned for completion in 1940, was finally erected and was dedicated.
 During the same year, Flora Turpin Webb, granddaughter of Captain Turpin, passed away and bequeathed a substantial monetary gift to the church for the perpetual maintenance and upkeep of the old cemetery and the church grounds, allowing extensive new landscaping projects to be completed.
+In 2015, Maple Grove celebrated its 150th.
+Anniversary!

 As a small, historic country church, we continue our commitment to serving God, community, and each other while sharing God’s joy, peace, and love with all who enter our inviting doors!